prateek3255/blog/src/blog/nextjs-13-vs-remix-an-in-depth-case-study.md

 ```

 Notice how we use `hidden` type inputs in the form for passing relevant data like the `tweetId` and `hasLiked` to the server.
-We are also setting the name of the button to `_action` and the value to `toggle_tweet_like`, and this data is then used on the server to identify what type of action was triggered, which is useful when you have multiple forms on your page.
+We are also setting the name of the button to `_action` and the value to `toggle_tweet_like`, this allows us on the server to identify what type of action was triggered, which is useful when you have multiple forms on your page.

-Now as we saw in the full stack data flow, Remix will automatically run all the loaders on the page via the browser `fetch` and update the data on the page that was reading the data from the relevant loaders.
+Now as we saw in the full stack data flow, Remix will automatically run all the loaders on the page via the browser `fetch`, updating the UI on the page that was reading the data from the relevant loaders.
 So the tweet like count and the button state, automatically gets updated.
 Check out this video to see how it works:

 {% video "tweet-like-remix.webm" %}

-My favorite part is since Remix forces you to use HTML forms everywhere and browsers by default, serialize the form inputs, and send data to the server automatically, users can start interacting with the page before the JavaScript even loads.
+My favorite part is since Remix forces you to use HTML forms everywhere and since browsers by default, serialize the form inputs, and send data to the server automatically, users can start interacting with the page before the JavaScript even loads.
 You can verify this by disabling JavaScript and then taking actions on almost any page in the app.

 For instance here is an example from Sign in page where the form errors are shown even without JavaScript: